himoose/user-docs/docs/features/aeo-optimization.md

 - Structural patterns you can adopt
 - Gaps you can fill

 **Ethics note**: Use this for competitive analysis and learning, not to copy their content verbatim.
+Add something new to the conversation.

 ### Why does my content need to be optimized for AI engines?

 AI engines (ChatGPT, Perplexity, Gemini, Claude) are increasingly how people find information.
-If your content isn't AI-optimized:
+If your content isn't optimized:
-- **You won't be cited** when users ask AI assistants questions in your niche
+- **You less likely be cited** when users ask AI assistants questions in your niche
-- **You'll lose traffic** as AI-generated answers replace traditional search results
+- **You'll lose mindshare and traffic** as AI-generated answers replace traditional search results
 - **You'll miss conversions** from users who trust AI recommendations over browsing search results

-AEO is becoming as important as SEO for content visibility.
+AEO is part of SEO, and is becoming critical for brand visibility.

 ### How accurate is the "Keyword Coverage" analysis?